UNIVERSITY-WIDE CRISIS MONITORING

 - Email messages are sent to the students concerned with copy to the student’s coordinator and the head of the international office where the student is enrolled.

 - Brief information on the situation

 - Link/s to information on the event / crisis

-- A reminder about Student UT insurance and Falck Travel Assistance
+- A reminder about Student UT insurance and Falck Global Assistance

 - Request that the student follow the instructions of local authorities, instructions from the host university, contact the Swedish embassy, sign up to the list of Swedish citizens in the location.